 Back in 2005 (?!)
-I was a 30-something, passionate-struggling-agency copywriter-poet who began a diary-of-sorts on MySpace about my pending divorce.
-It was extremely painful, but also liberating and necessary in a very Buddhist-groundless-way (in hindsight) as we reunited after 2-3 years.
+I was a 30-something, passionate-struggling-copywriter-poet who began a diary-of-sorts on MySpace about my pending divorce.
+It was extremely painful, but also liberating and necessary in a very Buddhist-groundless way (in hindsight).

 Research yielded more results about his contributory theory, ümwelt, which paralleled the medium/platform through which I was communicating/signing to other organisms: “self-centered world”: MySpace.
 MySpace was essentially biosemiotic in its very nature—creating a space for an organism to communicate (biosemiotics is based on prelinguistic meaning-making via biological signs).
 I learned a lot about myself while writing the “poems” (“prosetry”) / collection of thoughts / memoir and though it seems unfinished (much like everything in the cycle of life…not even death is final) it is a cross-section/scientific pseudo-study of human pain/adaptation through separation and ancestral discovery in a confined, self-created technological “space”.

 Ümwelt is about how living beings perceive their environments, something I vaguely shifted through in this piece: the outside, governmentally ruled “world”; the world of employment/self-sustainability as a newly single woman in advertising; my vulnerability/intimate world: both with my partner and myself (the internal world of pain—relatable through art).

 I plan to continue building on this living document soon.